runtimeverification/plutus-core-semantics/README.md

 After installing `python3`, [pandoc] and [ninja-build] as dependencies and placing them in `$PATH`, simply run `./build` to setup OCaml, K, compile the semantics and run the tests.
+TODO: All reachability-based tests (unit-tests etc) are not run against the lazy semantics yet (though they should pass).

 The file `plutus-core.md` defines the Plutus Core language, and the file `plutus-core-spec.md` defines unit tests as a reachability specification.